Subnetting based on host requirement

 Net-3 | 192.168.100.192 + | 192.168.100.255 + | 64 |

-We know that first and the last address of each sub-network aren’t usable therefore we exactly 62 usable hosts per network.
+We know that the first and last addresses of each sub-network aren’t usable, so we have exactly 62 usable hosts per network.